the-pudding/data/queues/README.md

 In this scenario, you're queueing for a scarce good (concert tickets).
 There are many ways to allocate scarce goods: ticket prices often vary widely even within a single section, and are used to differentially target customers with different levels of  willingness to pay.
 That said, even for tickets at the same price, there is limited supply, and not everyone who wants one will get one - especially for sought-after artists.
 In other words, service is not guaranteed even if you complete the wait.

-You place a certain amount of value on seeing Beyonce (e.g., $1,000).
+You place a certain amount of value on seeing Beyoncé (e.g., $1,000).
 Because there is a chance of not securing a ticket, some people may calculate an “expected value” which incorporates their beliefs about the likelihood of securing a ticket.
 In this case, each person’s value is private (and perhaps not even consciously known to the individuals themselves).
 In other cases, value is known to each individual, and can be elicited using auctions or other methods.

 You also incur a certain cost while waiting.
 Most people aren’t explicitly tallying these costs, but you can imagine that each person has a subconscious “willingness to wait”, perhaps captured by the length of time beyond which even the guarantee of a ticket would no longer be worth enduring the wait.
 This is connected to the fact that each person has an opportunity cost of waiting – for example, perhaps the amount they might have earned at work that day if they hadn’t taken time off to wait.
 If we could determine this figure for each person, we could calculate the point at which we’d expect them to abandon the queue.